Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_1.md

 ## Before we get started coding...

 Before we start coding, we must first create a new bot application on the [Discord Development Portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications).
-If you already have a token, you can skip this section and continue on with the tutorial.
+If you already have a token, you can skip this section and continue with the tutorial.

-Once you login, you will see a screen that looks like this:
+Once you log in, you will see a screen that looks like this:

 ![Discord Development Portal](../../../static/img/java-docs/build_your_first_bot/byfb_1/devportal_main.png "Discord Development Portal")

 Click on `New Application` to create a new bot application.

-This will open up a new window which will prompt you to enter a name for your bot.
+This will open up a new window that will prompt you to enter a name for your bot.
 For the purpose of the upcoming tutorial, I will name my bot _Ping Pong Bot_.

 ![Discord Development Portal](../../../static/img/java-docs/build_your_first_bot/byfb_1/devportal_nameYourBot.png "Discord Development Portal")